Why Pneumatic Resistance is Essential for Senior Health

 - Strengthens muscles with reduced risk of injury or overextension

 - Improves bone density and reduces the risk of osteoporosis

 - Boosts cardiovascular health

-# 2. Pneumatic technology eliminates inertia
+# 2. Pneumatic resistance eliminates inertia

 The word Pneumatics simply means compressed air.
 Instead of stacks of iron weights, resistance in Pneumatic strength training machines comes entirely from compressed air.

 With a traditional “weight stack” machine, unequal effort is required at different points in the exercise.
 More effort is required at the beginning of the exercise to get the weights moving and at the end of the movement as the user works to slow down inertia.
 Then, in the middle of a movement, gravity and momentum cause an actual loss of resistance.